-Immediately upon completion of this offering, the members of the nominations committee will be and will serve as chair of the nominations committee and oversee the evaluation of the board of directors' performance.
+Immediately upon completion of this offering, the members of the nominations committee will be Hugh Griffith and Christopher Wood and one of our nonexecutive directors, Rafaèle Tordjman.
+Hugh Griffith will serve as chair of the nominations committee and oversee the evaluation of the board of directors' performance.
 The nominations committee will meet at least twice a year and review the structure, size and composition of the board of directors, supervise the selection and appointment process of directors, making recommendations to the board of directors with regard to any changes and using an external search consultancy if considered appropriate.
 For new appointments, the nominations committee will make a final recommendation to the board of directors, and the board of directors will have the opportunity to meet the candidate prior to approving the appointment.
 Once appointed, the nominations committee will oversee the induction of new directors and provide the appropriate training to the board of directors during the course of the year in order to ensure that they have the knowledge and skills necessary to operate effectively.
 The nominations committee will also be responsible for annually evaluating the performance of the board of directors, both on an individual basis and for the board of directors as a whole, taking into account such factors as attendance record, contribution during board of directors meetings and the amount of time that has been dedicated to board matters during the course of the year.